broadinstitute/warp/pipelines/skylab/smartseq2_multisample/MultiSampleSmartSeq2.changelog.md

 # 2.2.6
 2021-09-13 (Date of Last Commit)

-* Updated Picard.wdl and LoomUtils.wdl for Single Nucleus SmartSeq2
+* Updated Picard.wdl and LoomUtils.wdl for Single Nucleus SmartSeq2.
+These changes do not affect MultiSampleSmartSeq2

 # 2.2.5
 2021-09-02 (Date of Last Commit)